 Problems in waking and feeling fully alert can be approached in two ways.
 The simpler is a two-alarm system.
 The patient sets a first dose of stimulant-class medication and a glass of water by the bedside.
 An alarm is set to go off one hour before the person actually plans to rise.
 When the alarm rings, the patient rouses himself enough to take the medication and goes back to sleep.
 When a second alarm goes off, an hour later, the medication is approaching peak blood level, giving the individual a fighting chance to get out of bed and start his day.

 A second approach is more high-tech, based on evidence that difficulty waking in the morning is a circadian rhythm problem.
 Anecdotal evidence suggests that the use of sunset/sunrise-simulating lights can set the internal clocks of people with Delayed Sleep Phase Syndrome.
 As an added benefit, many people report that they sharpen their sense of time and time management once their internal clock is set properly.
 The lights, however, are experimental and expensive (about $400).

 Disturbances of sleep in people with ADHD are common, but are almost completely ignored by our current diagnostic system and in ADHD research.
 These patterns become progressively worse with age.
-Recognition of sleep disturbance in ADHD has been hampered by the misattribution of the initial insomnia to the effects of stimulant-class medications.
+Recognition of sleep disturbance in ADHD has been hampered by the misattribution of the difficulty falling asleep to the effects of stimulant-class medications.
 We now recognize that sleep difficulties are associated with ADHD itself, and that stimulant-class medications are often the best treatment of sleep problems rather than the cause of them.